JDziewonski98/albumrepo/README.md

 and naming conventions, and has a pretty extensive set of unit tests written.
 I decided to use H2, an in-memory database.

+The uploaded pictures are stored on the backend server.
+Normally, I would not do this, as it is not a scaleable solution;
+instead, i'd opt to save them on an AWS bucket, and save image paths in the database models.
+However, I think the solution presented is sufficient for this small project.

 I also made a front end using Vue.js to interface with the backend.
 Since this was a backend challenge, I took the liberty of reusing some components from a previous project of mine for the front end, and hooking them up to my brand new backend!